What’s it got to do with Caveman???

 Why is this a ‘bad’ posture?

-If your posture isn’t so grand it means your muscles work harder simply to keep you upright.
+If your posture isn’t great it means your muscles work harder simply to keep you upright.
 Let alone when you ask them to DO something for you.
 So, they ache more and tire more quickly.

 It means that the muscles can’t run in the bone grooves and ligamentous tunnels that are designed for them.
 So, they get rubbed, worn and irritated.
 Eventually they can even tear or snap.
 OUCH!